What is Place

 thank you so much John for your support and

 patience.
 It is greatly appreciated."
-"I

 appreciate the excellent and timely support